Kadamtala: Recent developments

 Currently Kadamtala is mainly a residential area, but still there exist significant number of private small scaled industrial infrastructures.
 The population is mainly divided into few economic classes.
 There is a working class who temporarily stay in this town and work in the small scaled iron-casting, machine tools and precision instruments industries.
 A number of people also work in different Government and Private service sectors.
 Also few are engaged with small-scaled businesses.

 After the famous Vidyasagar Setu was established, this town has become well-connected with Kolkata by both Vidyasagar Setu and Howrah Bridge.
 Kadamtala is connected to Kona Expressway by Dr. Bholanath Chakraborty Sarani (Formerly Drainage Canal Road), which was built by Kolkata Metropolitan Development Authority (KMDA).
 Kona Expressway serves as a connector of Kolkata (via Vidyasagar Setu) to National Highway 16 and hence is a part of the Golden Quadrilateral project.
 At Nibra town of Howrah district, Kona Expressway joins with NH 16.

-A recent on-going development of Kolkata Metro from Salt Lake Sector-5 to Howrah Maidan will also increase the significance of Kadamtala as it is only 3 km distant from Howrah Maidan.
-This railway connection (Kolkata Metro Line 2) is under construction by Kolkata Metro Rail Corporation.